fbpx

 • Forgery and False Witnesses

 Criminals forge signatures and witness statements, often penned by the same individual.
-Handwriting experts find multiple wills indicating a repeat forgery.
+Handwriting experts find multiple Wills indicating a repeat forgery.
 In cases, executors, witnesses, and solicitors are not present.
-Fake wills create the illusion of legitimacy.
+Fraudulent Wills create the illusion of legitimacy.

 • Exploiting Intestacy Delays